 I was browsing along GoodReads one day when I spotted a giveaway for an Advanced Reader’s Copy of a book called Fangirl by Rainbow Rowell.
-I was immediately intrigued, side effects and read the synopsis for it, page and immediately entered.
+I was immediately intrigued, and read the synopsis for it, page and immediately entered.
 I was not picked as a winner, but I still held that book in my mind as one that I needed to read once it came out.

 Once, I had heard of Eleanor and Park, and how good it was, I had to read that, and I loved it, and enjoyed, which only made me want to read this book even more.